potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 # IoT_Simulation
 Temperature and Humidity microcontroller ESP32 on Python (Wokwi Simulation + Hivemq Broker Client)

+Run the simulation on Wokwi and see the messages on Hivemq Broker

 Project on Wokwi (Micropython on ESP32): https://wokwi.com/projects/328777740948865619

 Where you can see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/